 An add-on allows regular site admins to switch user roles on a multisite.More info / Download

 Multisite Enhancements adds many useful features to the network dashboard.
 It adds the blogs and their User IDs within the network view.
 It allows the Network Administrator to view the themes and plugins active on each site from the admin screens of the respective plugins and themes.
-You’ll not need to log into each site to check which plugins or themes are active on those sites.
+You’ll not need to log into each site to check which plugins or themes are active.

 The plugin adds many convenient links on the network admin screen, including a ‘Add New’ link.
 It changes the footer text to display currently used RAM and SQL.
 In the network admin bar, you’ll find a favicon that helps identify individual blogs, status to view the external URL, or if the site has a no index status.
 The plugin needs no configuration of settings or options, installed and activated.More info / Download